 File Use paradyn paradyn.exe The executable that starts a Paradyn session and provides the main user interface.
 There are versions for each supported platform and an appropri- ate version should be placed in a location that will be found by your shell's search path (or you can specify the full path name to run it). paradynd paradynd.exe The executable for a Paradyn daemon.
-Versions exist for each of the sup ported target application environments, and an appropriate version shoul be placed in a location that will be found by your shell's search path (or you can specify the full path name to run it). paradyndMT The executable for the Paradyn daemon that handles monitoring multi- threaded applications.
-Currently supported on AIX and Solaris. paradyn.rc Contains crucial information, such as metric and daemon definitions.
+Versions exist for each of the sup- ported target application environments, and an appropriate version should be placed in a location that will be found by your shell's search path (or you can specify the full path name to run it). paradyn.rc Contains crucial information, such as metric and daemon definitions.
 The following steps are used to try to find this file (in the order listed): 1.
 Look for the file paradyn.rc in the directory specified by the environ- ment variable "paradyn_root" (i.e., \$paradyn_root/paradyn.rc).
 2. Look in your current working directory for the file paradyn.rc. .paradynrc In addition to paradyn.rc, Paradyn will also look in your account's home directory for a file named .paradynrc (note the slightly different form).
 Should it exist, this file is processed after, and in addition to, paradyn.rc.